October 3, 2025 (5mo ago) — last updated March 6, 2026 (10d ago)

 6. Different Relationship Priorities and Expectations

 Clashing expectations about the relationship’s role — time together, commitment level, and future milestones — are a common source of ongoing conflict.
-These aren’t mere preferences; they determine whether your lives can be aligned.
+These determine whether your lives can be aligned.

 • Define expectations explicitly and discuss timelines for milestones.